NorvetMSP/peanut-pos/doc/analysis/NovaPOS Admin Portal Enhanced Order.md

 );
 This allows recording each return event separately from the original order.
 The orders.status field will be updated to REFUNDED or PARTIAL_REFUNDED accordingly[6].
 Endpoints:

 - GET /api/returns: List return records, possibly filterable by date, store, etc., similar to order search.
 This will join order_returns with orders and perhaps users (for processed_by name) to return a summary of each return (date, order_id, amount, reason, processed_by).
 We skip the detailed code for brevity; it would be analogous to search_orders but on the order_returns table with filters.
 - POST /api/orders/{id}/refund: Process a return/refund for the given order.
 This is the core of the returns workflow and includes multiple steps to ensure consistency:
 Refund Processing Steps[5]:
-- Role check: Confirm the user’s role is authorized for refunds (e.g. in ORDER_REFUND_ROLES like manager/admin)[4].
+- Role check: Confirm the user’s role is authorized for refunds [e.g. in ORDER_REFUND_ROLES like manager/admin](4).
 - Load Order (Lock): Fetch the order by ID for that tenant and lock it (FOR UPDATE) within a database transaction.
 Verify the order exists and is eligible (e.g., not already fully refunded or voided).
 - Validate Items: For each item requested to return, ensure it exists in the order and that the return quantity ≤ (original quantity – already returned quantity).
 If any violation, abort with a 400 Bad Request.
 - Calculate refund amount: Sum up the refund amounts (we can calculate per item as unit_price * return_quantity).